FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/Tutorial.md

 <img align="center" src="https://github.com/FeatureIDE/FeatureIDE/wiki/Assets/Tutorial/model4.png">

 Now, we want to make the features <code>Beautiful</code> and <code>Wonderful</code> exclusive to each other.
-Select both features, create a new compound above using right click menu, and name it <code>Feature</code>.
+Select both features, create a new parent feature above using right click menu and select <code>Create Feature Above</code>, and name it <code>Feature</code>.
 As this feature has no according implementation mark it as abstract using the context menu.

 <img align="center" src="https://github.com/FeatureIDE/FeatureIDE/wiki/Assets/Tutorial/model5.png">